cncf/tag-security/supply-chain-security/compromises/2008/fedora.md

 ## Impact

+Several OpenSSH packages relating to RHEL 4 & 5 were signed by an unauthorized entity and available for use.
 New keys were rolled out.

 ## Type of compromise

-Package signing infrastructure.
+Trust and Signing - Package signing infrastructure.